Hello! My name is Lee Jones, MFA and I’m the photography professor behind The Photography Professor.

-Hi, I’m Lee, the Professor and creator of The Photography Professor.
-I’m here to answer any and all of your questions about digital and film-based photography in a format that is easy to read and understand.
+The goal of this website is to answer any and all of your questions about film-based photography in a format that is easy to read and understand.

-I’ve also always enjoyed how photography is intrinsically tied to technology and all the innovations that exist for photography and in such a short time of the art existing compared to others.
-I’ve always been fascinated with the history of photography and have a small collection of film cameras that I routinely shoot that includes cameras from the very compact Olympus XA-2 35mm film camera to the large Graflex Speed Graphic 4×5 (large format) Press Camera with many in between (like my Polaroid 600 camera, Kodak Brownie Model 2A from 1911, and Pentax Asahi Spotmatic).
+I’ve also been fascinated with the history of photography, the people who created it (like Edwin Land), and how technology has been an integral part of the artform since the beginning.
+I have a small collection of film cameras that I routinely shoot that includes cameras from the very compact Olympus XA-2 35mm film camera to the large Graflex Speed Graphic 4×5 (large format) Press Camera with many in between (like my Polaroid 600 camera, Instax Mini 11, Kodak Brownie Model 2A from 1911, and Pentax Asahi Spotmatic).

 I’m glad you dropped by and my hope is that this website answers any questions you may have about film photography and/or inspires you to try something new!